erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A technique for distributing incoming network traffic across multiple servers to ensure reliability, performance, and availability.
-Solves problems like server overload, single points of failure, and traffic spikes.
+A algorithm for distributing incoming network traffic across multiple servers to ensure reliability, capability, and availability.
+Addresses server overload, single points of failure, and traffic spikes.
 Example: Distributing web requests across 5 servers so no single server handles more than 20% of traffic.
-Works by routing requests to available servers based on algorithms like round-robin, least connections, or geographic proximity.
+Operates by routing requests to available servers based on algorithms like round-robin, least connections, or geographic proximity.

 **Key Characteristics:**
 - **Time Complexity**: Varies